If you’re aiming to complete your first 5km run, then this is the training program for you.

-The first run of the program is 2 km – if that feels too far initially, just head out and start running at a very comfortable, relaxed pace and see how far you go.
+The first run of the program is 2.0km.
+If that feels too far initially, just head out and start running at a very comfortable, relaxed pace and see how far you go.
 Use that as your base distance to build from.

-Remember this is an 8-week guide and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
+Remember this is a 10-week guide and you don’t need to go too hard, too soon – that’s what leads to motivation fading, or can even cause injury.
 Build your way into it.

 Training days explained